-Artist Sculptures and Sculptural Art in Downtown Houston, Texas
+Viewing the Fantastic Artist Sculptures and Sculptural Art in Downtown Houston, Texas

 Art in Houston

-One of the largest art installations came into being as Sesquicentennial Park celebrating the 150th birthday of Houston was being created.
-It is titled the 7 Wonders and it consists of 7 seventy foot tall pillars created by artist Mel Chin who was assisted by many hundreds of Houston school children.
+One of the most significant art installations came into being as Sesquicentennial Park celebrated the 150th birthday of Houston.
+It is titled the Seven Wonders, and it consists of seven seventy-foot-tall pillars created by artist Mel Chin who was assisted by many hundreds of Houston school children.

 These drawings represent the following:

 One hundred fifty drawings were selected for each pillar.
 With the use of computers and laser technology, the children's drawings were transferred to metal panels and assembled onto each appropriate tower mounted on 30-foot brick bases.

 They glitter in the daytime catching reflective rays of sunlight and passing clouds, and, at night, they are illuminated from within presenting a dazzling site.

 The location is on the Wortham Center's backside, which houses the famous Houston Ballet and Houston Grand Opera.
 Down below, Buffalo Bayou waters ripple past these abstract sculptures and city buildings.